Horse trained by Bob Baffert euthanized on track after racing injury on Preakness undercard

-BALTIMORE (AP) — A horse trained by Bob Baffert was euthanized on the track after going down with injury and unseating his jockey during a race on the Preakness undercard on Saturday.
+BALTIMORE (AP) — A horse trained by Bob Baffert was euthanized on the track after injuring a leg during a race on the Preakness undercard Saturday and sending his unseated jockey to the hospital.

+The 3-year-old colt was looked at by chief veterinary officer Dr. Dionne Benson and others, who determined the injury to his left front leg was inoperable and decided the horse should be put down, according to a statement from 1/ST Racing, which owns and operates the track.

-Saez was conscious and taken to a hospital for evaluation, complaining of leg pain, the track announced.
+Saez was conscious and taken to Sinai Hospital for evaluation, complaining of leg pain, track officials announced.
 He was attended to by medical personnel on the track for several minutes before being put on a stretcher and into an ambulance.

-The fatality comes on another major race day, in the aftermath of the Kentucky Derby being overshadowed by the deaths of seven horses at Churchill Downs over a span of 10 days.
+Havnameltdown's death comes on another major race day, in the aftermath of the Kentucky Derby being overshadowed by seven fatalities at Churchill Downs over a span of 10 days.

+“It’s the worst feeling.
+And we grieve.
+We do grieve when these things happen.
+There is nothing worse than coming back and the stall is empty,” Baffert said.
+“He is a nice horse.
+He could not have been doing any better.
+It’s sickening.
+I am in shock.”

-Havnameltdown, the favorite at 4-5 and breaking from the inside No. 1 post, was bumped out of the gate by No. 2 Ryvit and broke a step slow.
+The favorite at 4-5 for the $200,000 dirt race and breaking from the inside No. 1 post, Havnameltdown was bumped out of the gate by No. 2 Ryvit and broke a step slow but continued running in the 6-furlong race.
+Havnameltdown and Ryvit, the eventual race winner, were out in front of the pack coming around the second turn.

 Fans in the crowd at Pimlico Race Course gasped when the horse stumbled before the final turn and tossed Saez.
 In an incongruous scene, at the same time Saez and Havnameltdown were being looked at, 2Pac’s “California Love” continued blaring from infield speakers set up right near where it happened.